andreachz/ScriptAutoRunner3/README.md

 - **New features for improved UI and usability**
   - Added Monaco and CodeMirror support for colored code syntax highlighting and coding tools.
   - Added drag-and-drop support for easy import of .js files.
+  - Added maximize/minimze button for script editor.
-  - Added button for script dowload or full data export.
+  - Added button for script download or full data export.
   - Added drag-and-drop support for moving and rearranging scripts.
   - Added deletion options with key combinations on delete button.
   - UI/UX visual improvements and bugfixes.